 SG congratulated SANTE for the very good draft IA report.
-SG suggested to: 1) use a more educational language; 2) explain why endocrine disruption is a new way of looking at toxicity (focus not only on adverse effects but also on mode of action); 3) improve presentation of the description of options; 4) explain what are repercussions if a substance is identified as an ED and to use consistent terminology throughout the whole text; 5) be careful in referring to other legislation (WFD, REACH, cosmetics) early in the text: the reader may not understand that the consequences for these legislations are less direct.
-The message to pass should rather be that other legislations have different legal situations 6) when listing scientific statements, differentiate better the role of EU agencies versus scientific organizations.
+SG suggested to: 1) use agive more educational language explanation for non-experts in the introduction; 2) explain why what is new about endocrine disruption is as a new way of looking at toxicity (focus not only on adverse effects but also on mode of action); 3) improve and simplify the presentation of the description of options; 4) explain what are repercussions if a substance is identified as an ED and to use consistent terminology throughout the whole text; 5) be careful in referring to avoid misunderstandings of the interplay of this IA with other legislation (WFD, REACH, cosmetics) early in the text: the reader may not understand that the consequences for these legislations are less direct.).
+The message to pass should rather be that other legislations have different legal situations (legal consequences not defined in the legislation) 6) when listing scientific statements, differentiate better the role of EU regulatory agencies versus and scientific organizations.committees versus other stakeholders.
 Also, in Annex 1, it would be better to distinguish clearly the positions of the different players (Commission, Agencies and other stakeholders).